rafa-smaciel/academic-type-script-drag-drop-context/README.md

 <h1 align="center">
   <img alt="" title="typescript fundamentals" src=".github/demostration_aplication.png" width="320px" />
   <br>
-  Drag Drop using context, react beatifull and type script.
+  Drag Drop using context, react beautifull and type script.
 </h1>

 <h3 align="justify">
-Didactic application with a drag and drop system using context concepts and with beautiful and typed react.
+Didactic application with a drag and drop system using context concepts and with beautifull and typed react.
 Credits Josh Ellis from the portal dev.to.
 </h3>
 <br>